flare-foundation/docs/docs/tech/ftso.md

 ## Rewards

-A percentage of the annual network **inflation** is reserved to reward FTSO data providers, and distributed uniformly among the year's reward epochs (reward epochs are 7-days long on Songbird and 3.5-days long on Flare).
+A percentage of the annual network **inflation** is reserved to reward FTSO data providers and distributed uniformly among the year's reward epochs (reward epochs are 7-days long on Songbird and 3.5-days long on Flare).

-Each reward epoch, rewards are distributed among all data providers whose submission fell [within 50% range of the calculated median price](#resulting-price-calculation).
+Each reward epoch, rewards are distributed among all data providers whose submission fell [within 50% range of the calculated median](#how-results-are-calculated).

 Then, each provider takes a **configurable fee** (20% by default) and distributes the rest of the reward among **all contributors to its Vote Power**, i.e. itself and all its delegators, according to the delegated amounts.
 Find more details in [the Delegation guide (Reward Claiming)](../user/delegation/reward-claiming-in-detail.md#reward-amount-in-depth).

-### Reward Claiming Procedure
+### Reward-Claiming Procedure

 FTSO rewards are not automatically transferred to their recipients.
 Instead, the amounts are accumulated in the `FtsoRewardManager` contract (see [System Architecture](#system-architecture) below) and must be claimed **once the reward epoch is finished**.

 Claiming requires a contract call and therefore a slight **gas expenditure**.
-To save on gas costs, multiple reward epochs can be claimed simultaneously, however, **rewards expire after 90 days** so be careful.
+To save on gas costs, multiple reward epochs can be claimed simultaneously.
+However, be aware that **rewards expire after 90 days**.
-Moreover, you probably want to claim soon, to re-delegate the received amount and obtain compounded rewards.
+Moreover, you probably want to claim soon, to redelegate the received amount and obtain compounded rewards.

 It is also worth noting that:

-- Rewards are paid in the network's native currency (`$FLR` on Flare, `$SGB` on Songbird).
+* Rewards are paid in the network's native currency (`$FLR` on Flare and `$SGB` on Songbird).

-- Data providers and their delegators must claim independently.
+* Data providers and their delegators must claim independently.

-Again, the simplest way to claim your FTSO rewards is through a supported wallet like [Bifrost](../user/wallets/bifrost-wallet.md), or a dapp.
+The simplest way to claim your FTSO rewards is through a supported wallet like [Bifrost](../user/wallets/bifrost-wallet.md) or a dapp.
 Take a look at [flaremetrics.io](https://flaremetrics.io/) and pick the one you prefer.

 For advanced users, [Manual Delegation and Claiming](#manual-delegation-and-claiming) below briefly explains how to claim manually by interacting directly with the FTSO smart contracts.